Fungal nail infection

 Call your health care provider if:

-- You experience persistent fungal nail infections
+- You have fungal nail infections that do not go away

 - Your fingers become painful, red, or drain pus